-So we've seen how to access the CBR report; let's now take a closer look at the sample document, so we can fully understand this CBR, its metrics, outcomes, and comparisons.
+Let's now take a closer look at the sample document, so we can fully understand this CBR, and the metrics, outcomes, and comparisons.
 The results shown on this CBR will of course differ from those on your CBR, if you received one, but the formatting and sections on your CBR will be consistent with the layout of this sample document.

 This CBR is formatted into five sections, which help to focus on the process and results of the CBR.
 Let's go now to the sample document, so we can follow along and look as we talk about each section.
-We start of course with the introduction.
-The introduction is a brief explanation of the specific clinical area addressed in the CBR, in this case of course it is drug testing services using those specific CPT® and HCPCS codes.
-You can see here information from the 2020 Medicare Fee-for-Service Supplemental Improper Data Report.
-The introduction also contains the criteria for receiving a CBR and the timeline for the analysis.
+We start of course with the Introduction.
+The introduction is a brief explanation of the specific clinical area addressed in the CBR, in this case of course it is CMT of the spine.
+You can see here the timeframe for the analysis, information from the 2021 Medicare Fee-for-Service Supplemental Improper Data report, and the definition for the AT modifier.
+The introduction also contains the criteria for receiving a CBR.

 Moving on to the Coverage and Documentation Overview.
-This section identifies the CPT® and HCPCS codes that were analyzed in the report.
-Tables 1 and 2 are listed in this section; Table 1 contains descriptions of the codes, you can see those here.
-Table 2 contains the information for this sample provider for the allowed charges, allowed units, and beneficiary count during the analysis timeframe.
+This section identifies the CPT® codes that were analyzed in the report.
+Tables 1 and 2 are listed in this section; Table 1 contains descriptions of the CPT® codes for CMT of the Spine, you can see those here.
+Table 2 contains the summary of utilization of the CPT® codes for CMT of the spine services for this sample provider.
+The table lists the allowed charges, allowed units, and beneficiary count for the CMT codes with and without the use of modifier AT

-The Metrics of the CBR lists and explains the metrics used for the CBR, the definitions for the state and national peer groups, and the possible outcomes for the CBR metric analyses.
+The Metrics of the CBR lists and explains the metrics used for the CBR, the provider focus for the CBR, the definitions for the state and national peer groups, and the possible outcomes for the CBR metric analyses.

-The Methods and Results section is a review of the results for the CBR analysis, followed by individual results comparing CBR recipient to other providers.
-Following that information, the calculation for the metric is described, and then the results for the provider for each metric is shown in table form.
+The Methods and Results section is a review of the results for the CBR analysis, followed by individual results comparing the CBR recipient to other providers.
+We have an explanation of the total providers and allowed charges for the analysis.
+Following that information, the calculation for each metric is described, and then the results for the provider for each metric is shown in table form.
 This section also provides a graph displaying the trend over time for the provider.

-Finally, the References and Resources section lists reports and documents used for the creation CBR, and those created to help you as you have questions about this CBR.
+Finally, the References and Resources section lists reports and documents used for the creation CBR, and those created to help you as you have questions about this CBR